Model-Based Imitation Learning Using Entropy Regularization of Model and Policy: INTRODUCTION

 To further reduce the number of interactions with the actual environment, we propose Model-Based Entropy-Regularized Imitation Learning (MB-ERIL), which explicitly estimates a model of the environment and generates simulated data by running the learner's policy in the estimated model.
 MB-ERIL is formulated as the minimization problem of Kullback-Leibler (KL) divergence between the expert policy evaluated in the actual environment and the learner's policy evaluated in the model environment.
 MB-ERIL regularizes the policy and model by Shannon entropy and KL divergence to derive the algorithm, where we assume that the expert policy and the actual environment are solutions of the regularized Bellman equation.

-The contribution of this work include \begin{itemize} \item Two novel discriminators are developed.
-One is the policy discriminator that differentiates actions generated by the policy from expert actions.
-The other is that the model discriminator distinguishes the state transitions generated by the model from the actual transitions provided by the expert. \item The discriminators are represented by the reward, state, and state-action value functions.
-The value functions are updated by training the discriminators, and it makes the forward RL efficient. \item For model fitting, MB-ERIL provides another objective alternative to maximum likelihood estimation. \item The estimated model generates counterfactual data to update the state and state-action value functions (see Fig.~\ref{fig:discriminators}(b)).
+The following are the contributions of this work: \begin{itemize} \item It develops two novel discriminators.
+One is a policy discriminator that differentiates actions generated by the policy from expert actions.
+The other is that a model discriminator that distinguishes the state transitions generated by the model from the actual transitions provided by an expert. \item The discriminators are represented by the reward, state, and state-action value functions.
+The value functions are updated by training the discriminators, a step that makes the forward RL efficient. \item For model fitting, MB-ERIL provides another objective alternative to maximum likelihood estimation. \item The estimated model generates counterfactual data to update the state and state-action value functions (Fig.~\ref{fig:discriminators}(b)).
 As a result, we can reduce the number of costly interactions with the actual environment. \end{itemize}

-To evaluate MB-ERIL, we conduct two continuous control benchmark tasks in the MuJoCo simulator \cite{Todorov2012a} and a vision-based reaching task \cite{Uchibe2021a} using a real upper-body humanoid robot.
+To evaluate MB-ERIL, we conducted two continuous control benchmark tasks in the MuJoCo simulator \cite{Todorov2012a} and a vision-based reaching task \cite{Uchibe2021a} using a real upper-body humanoid robot.
 MB-ERIL shows promising experimental results with competitive asymptotic performance and higher sample efficiency than previous studies and empirically ensures low model bias, which is the gap between the actual environment and the model, by jointly updating the model and policy.